kadas-albireo/kadas-albireo.github.io/technical/compilation.md

 - - -

  * The contents of the build output folder contains all the files necessary for launching a bare instance of KADAS Albireo
- * For a full deployment, the following items need to be included:
+ * For a fullly vendored deployment, the following items need to be included:
-   * Project templates in `share/qgis/project_templates`, along with any local geodata the project templates may reference
+   * Project templates in `share/kadas/project_templates`, along with any local geodata the project templates may reference
-   * Settings templates `settings_full.ini` and `settings_patch.ini` in `share/qgis`
+   * Settings templates `settings_full.ini` and `settings_patch.ini` in `share/kadas`
-   * Any python plugins, such as the core plugins mentioned above, in `share/qgis/python/plugins`
+   * Any python plugins, such as the core plugins mentioned above, in `share/kadas/python/plugins`
-     * The print plugin is obtainable from [http://pkg.sourcepole.ch/qgis/vbs/kadas_print.zip](http://pkg.sourcepole.ch/qgis/vbs/kadas_print.zip)
+     * The print plugin is obtainable from [https://github.com/kadas-albireo/kadas-print-plugin](https://github.com/kadas-albireo/kadas-print-plugin)
-     * The help/about plugin is obtainable from [http://pkg.sourcepole.ch/qgis/vbs/kadas_help.zip](http://pkg.sourcepole.ch/qgis/vbs/kadas_help.zip)
+     * The help/about plugin is obtainable from [https://github.com/kadas-albireo/kadas-help-plugin](https://github.com/kadas-albireo/kadas-help-plugin)
-     * The ovl plugin is obtainable from [http://pkg.sourcepole.ch/qgis/vbs/kadas_ovl.zip](http://pkg.sourcepole.ch/qgis/vbs/kadas_ovl.zip)
+     * The ovl plugin is obtainable from [https://github.com/kadas-albireo/kadas-ovl-plugin](https://github.com/kadas-albireo/kadas-ovl-plugin)
- * These plugins can be added to `share/qgis/python/plugins` inside the build output folder
+   * These plugins can be added to `share/kadas/python/plugins` inside the build output folder
-   * If necessary, CA root certificates in `share/qgis/certificates`
+ * If necessary, CA root certificates in `share/kadas/certificates`
+ * To use the MSS/MILX component, the MILX Server component needs to be installed to `opt/mss`
  * The result can be distributed as a portable ZIP, or packaged as an MSI package

 Debugging